girirajlovevanshi/web-dev-cohort/Cohort-track/week01 11Jan-17Jan/README.md

 - Node.js, VS code, some extenstions installed ( basically setup for the cohort)
 - Intro to Hashnode, github

-### ✅ Tasks Completed
+### ✅ Completed
 - Today i just explore alumni platfrom, because section over at 10:35 pm, and after that i complete the hashnode article

 ### 📌 Notes & Reflections
-- Write an Hashnode article on [git and github for Company employees](https://dev-cohort.hashnode.dev/git-github-guide-for-company-employees)
+- i write an article on HashNode [git and github for Company employees](https://dev-cohort.hashnode.dev/git-github-guide-for-company-employees)

 ---